sogaiu/janet-glossary/README.md

   * threaded - allows the programmer to communicate Janet values between threads.
 XXX: limits of the sorts of things that can be transferred is not so clear.

+* dictionary - either a Janet struct or a Janet table

 * event loop - provides concurrency within a single thread by allowing cooperating fibers to yield instead of blocking forward progress.